-- Get a second litter box and fill it with a different type of litter than you currently use.
-For example, if you’re using a clumping litter, try a plain clay litter.
-If you use a clay litter, try one made from corn, wheat or pine.
-If you’re not familiar with the various types of litter, ask someone at your local pet store.
+- Get a second box and fill it with a different type of litter than you currently use.
+For example, if you’re using a clumping variety, try a plain clay one.
+If you use clay, a try one made from corn, wheat or pine.
+If you’re not familiar with the various types available, ask someone at your local pet store.

 - Keep the two boxes near each other and notice which one your cat uses most often.

-- If your cat uses the new type of litter most frequently, consider switching to this as his regular litter.
-If he’s not using the new litter, try other types of litter until you find something that works.
+- If your cat uses the new type most frequently, consider switching to this as his regular litter.
+If he’s not using the new one, try other varieties until you find something that works.

 6. Switching Types of Litter Too Often